NandiniPalwai19/mywebclass-agile-docs/documentation/templates/theme/initiatives/initiative_template.md

-### Implement Google Analytics to Track User Behavior and Gather Data on Website Usage
+### Implementation of Google Analytics to Track User Behavior and Gather Data on Website Usage

 ### Objective:
 To gain insights into user behavior and website usage through the implementation of Google Analytics.